STEPANONEDEATH/python_SkillBox/README.md

-those repo make to do course by Yandex
+this repo was made for the works of the Yandex